rasmuswz/e-mail-service/README.md

-[GeoMail Live](https://mail.bitlab.dk) - Try logging in, if a non existing user logs in for the first time, (s)he is created.
+[GeoMail Live](https://mail.bitlab.dk) - Try logging in.
+When a new user logs in for the first time, (s)he is created.

-[Click here](#deploy-test-build-get) - To see how the system is built, tested and deployed.
+[Click here](#deploy-test-build-get) to see how the system is built, tested and deployed.

 <img src="docs/images/geomail.png" alt="GeoMail" width="250px"/>Concept and Design
 --------------
-This section describes the conceptual idea and the design choices for a scalable and reliable service.
+This section describes the conceptual idea and the design choices for a scalable and reliable e-mail service.

 Concept
 ---